tailred/p5_notes/notes.md

 Rush during enemy turns
 Avoid enemies by alerting them on one side and running around them on the other
 Grab treasures in palaces
-Fight strategies are if they go "optimally," will likely have to react/adjust to things going wrong
+**Fight strategies are if they go "optimally," don't take them as gospel, you will most likely have to react/adjust to things going wrong**

 #### Battle
 | Turn | Joker |